-- i.
-Wills Valley Elementary School and Williams Ave (PreK) - ii.
-Little Ridge Intermediate School - iii.
-Fort Payne Middle School and Fort Payne High School
+i.Wills Valley Elementary School K - 2nd and Williams Avenue PreK ii.Little Ridge Intermediate School 3rd and 4th Grade iii.Little Ridge Intermediate School 5th Grade, Fort Payne Middle School and Fort Payne High School

-To see the specific guidelines that apply to you, please refer to your school's section.
+To access the specific guidelines relevant to you and your child, please refer to the appropriate section based on your child's school and grade level.

 Violations of the following guidelines may result in disciplinary action up to and including suspension/expulsion for students.
 When applicable, law enforcement agencies may be involved.

-I. Wills Valley Elementary School and Williams Ave (PreK) Digital Device Usage Overview
+I. Wills Valley Elementary School K - 2nd and Williams Avenue PreK

+Digital Device Usage Overview

-- 1. Student digital devices will only be taken home in the event of an extended leave from school or when permission is granted from Fort Payne City Schools.
-Wills Valley Elementary School parents will complete a Digital Device Release Form at the beginning of each academic year and abide by the following guidelines during a virtual learning setting: - a.
-District-provided digital devices will be distributed for use during the school year, and must be returned with all accessories upon return to school from virtual learning, or when a student withdraws or transfers to another school. - b.
-Digital devices that malfunction or are damaged must be reported to the Computer Technician.
+Digital devices are assigned to students for use on campus and will only be taken home in the event of an extended leave from school or when permission is granted from Fort Payne City Schools.
+Parents will complete a Digital Device Release Form at the beginning of each academic year and abide by the following guidelines during a virtual learning setting:

+A. District-provided digital devices will be distributed for use during the school year, and must be returned with all accessories upon return to school from virtual learning, or when a student withdraws or transfers to another school.

+B. Digital devices that malfunction or are damaged must be reported to the student's teacher.
 Do not attempt to repair or pay someone to repair the digital device.
-The school district will be responsible for repairing digital devices that malfunction. - c.
-Digital device cases furnished by the school district must be returned with only normal wear and no alterations to avoid paying a case replacement fee. - d.
-If a student maliciously or intentionally damages a digital device or if the device is damaged, lost or stolen due to neglect, the student will be responsible to pay the cost of repairs or a replacement digital device, app licenses, accessories and protective cover - currently valued at \$320.
+The school district will be responsible for repairing digital devices that malfunction.

+C. Digital device cases furnished by the school district must be returned with only normal wear and not be personalized with decorations, stickers or drawings to avoid paying a case replacement fee.

+D. If a student maliciously or intentionally damages a digital device or if the device is damaged, lost or stolen due to neglect, the student will be responsible to pay the cost of repairs or a replacement digital device, app licenses, accessories and protective cover - currently valued at \$320.
 This will be determined after investigation of the circumstances on a case-by-case basis.